xziy/adminizer/docs/AiAssistant.md

 }
 ```

 If the user lacks the required access token (for example, `create-example-model`), the agent responds with an authorization error instead of touching the database.
 The `openai` fixture user (`login: openai`, `password: openai`) belongs to the administrators group, granting full access for experimentation.
 Regular users can be granted permissions by assigning the `ai-assistant-openai` token to their groups.
+The fixture agent now exposes helper tooling so conversations can first discover which fields are writable (`describe_model_fields`) and then create data (`create_model_record`) without violating model permissions.

 ## Backend Overview